azurecitadel/azurecitadel/content/arc/servers/hack/proctor/manage.md

     ```Kusto
   Update
-  | where UpdateState contains "Installed"
+  | where UpdateState contains "Needed"
   ```

   Summarize can reduce the information displayed, such as using a `count` of `Computer` or `count` of `Title` (name of the update).